AdrianaC304/Serverless_EDEM_2026/GCP/README.md

 gcloud pubsub topics list
 ```

 Next, we will deploy the function.
 This function allows us to take the episode identifier from the topic and return the default language for that user.
 In this case, the trigger name is the same as the topic name.
-Every time a message arrives, the function will output to the console the default language of that Spotify user.
-And we are going to insert to
+Every time a message arrives, the function will output to the console the default language of that Spotify user and we are going to insert the language to Firestore.

 ```
 gcloud functions deploy getEpisodeLanguage \